 First, although the court emphasized the nuance in how the rule of the last antecedent is stated in Sutherland, it underplayed the same nuance in assessing significance of the comma.
-According to Sutherland, "Evidence that a qualifying phrase is supposed to apply to all antecedents instead of only to the immediately preceding one may be found in the fact that it is separated from the antecedents by a comma."
-So according to the most authoritative treatise statement of the comma test under the rule of the last antecedent, presence of a comma isn't dispositive-instead, it's merely evidence that might be relevant.
+According to the most recent edition of Sutherland, "A qualifying phrase separated from antecedents by a comma is evidence that the qualifier is supposed to apply to all the antecedents instead of only to the immediately preceding one."
+So the suggestion is that presence of a comma isn't dispositive-instead, it's merely evidence.

-Second, and more perniciously, the court confuses grammar and principles of interpretation.
+Second, and more perniciously, the court confused grammar and principles of interpretation.
 Grammar describes the principles or rules governing the form and meaning of words, phrases, clauses, and sentences.
-Grammar is a function of how people actually speak and write.
-By contrast, a principle of construction offers courts a convenient but arbitrary way to resolve ambiguity without having to look closely into the intended meaning.
+Grammar is a function of how people speak and write.
+By contrast, principles of construction offer courts an expedient way to resolve syntactic ambiguity without having to look closely into the intended meaning.

 In that regard, no one should confuse the comma test under the rule of the last antecedent with how writers use commas and how manuals on English usage recommend that writers use commas.
 Usage manuals recognize that a comma is used to indicate a slight break in a sentence.
-But according to Sutherland, adding a comma after a series of antecedents not only does not sever the modifier from the last noun, noun phrase, or clause in the series, it in fact operates remotely on all the antecedents, binding them to the modifier.
+But according to the Second Circuit, adding a comma after a series of antecedents not only does not sever the modifier from the last noun, noun phrase, or clause in the series, it in fact operates remotely on all the antecedents, binding them to the modifier.
 Nothing of substance in the linguistics literature on punctuation or in usage manuals suggests such a mechanism.
 In fact, it suggests the opposite.